Medical school in the United States: Indebtedness relief programs

-Income-based repayment (IBR) and Pay as You Earn (PAYE) give options to lower monthly repayment based on adjusted gross income (AGI) for all Federal student loans.
+Income-based repayment (IBR) and Pay as You Earn (PAYE) give options to lower monthly repayments based on adjusted gross income (AGI) for all federal student loans.
 Physicians in public service are also eligible for student loan forgiveness after ten years of loan payment while in a public service job.

 Repayment options that lower monthly payments and student loan forgiveness (PSLF) in public service are advised to medical residents slated to earn much higher salaries after residency.
 Among 2019 graduates, 34% reported planning to pursue PSLF and 56% reported no plans to enter a loan forgiveness program.